By Steve & Tamami Laser

 Quality control and inspection: Detailed quality control and inspection is performed on Mirai before it leaves the Motomachi Plant, on its way to customers.
 Toyota specialists use both visual and tactile inspection to ensure the vehicle is of the highest quality and without any defect before leaving the factory.

-News source, photos and videos courtesy Toyota Motor Corp.
+News source, photos and production line descriptions courtesy of Toyota Motor Corp.